 They can be one color on the outside, and completely different when you cut into them.
 Some are solid, and some are mottled.
 Even if you are using cherry tomatoes, make sure to halve or quarter them, not only is this prettier, it allows the juices and flavors to hit your taste buds right away.
 Choose firm but fragrant tomatoes, anything that feels too soft is bound to be mushy.

 - Don’t chop the basil, it will bruise…keep the leaves whole and choose a variety of sizes.
-If you need to wash it, do it very gently and make sure it is really dry before adding it to the bowl.
+If you have very large leaves stack them up and roll like a cigar, then use a very sharp knife to slice.

 - Drizzle the dressing on immediately before serving so the delicate basil leaves don’t wilt.
 No need to toss.